Keller Group: History

 The company was established in the 1950s as the ground engineering division of GKN plc.
 In 1960, it expanded into a stand-alone piling and ground improvement company and, in 1975, it acquired the German company Johann Keller and took on that name.
-In 1984 Keller bought Hayward Baker Inc., a US ground engineering business.
-In 1990 it was the subject of a management buy-out from GKN plc supported by Candover and it was first listed on the London Stock Exchange in May 1994.
-In 2006, Keller Group acquired Anderson Drilling, the creaters and owners of the Big Stan drilling rig.
-In 2007, the company sold its social housing division for nominal consideration; also in 2007 the company acquired HJ Foundation for £24.5 million.
+In 1984, Keller bought Hayward Baker Inc., a US ground engineering business.
+In 1990, it was the subject of a management buy-out from GKN plc supported by Candover.
+During May 1994, the company was listed on the London Stock Exchange for the first time; three months later, it was awarded a £7.5 million contract for a German customer; at the time, it was the company's largest single order.
+In early 1995, Keller Group announced it has recorded £9.4 million in pre-tax profits, a 33 percent rise over the previous year; this was in part attributed to deals made in the North American market.